Title

 The Barangay Health Workers Benefits and Incentives Act of 1995 aims to protect and promote the right to health of the people in the Philippines by providing incentives and benefits to accredited barangay health workers who render primary health care services in their communities.

-A barangay health worker is defined as a person who has undergone training programs under any accredited government or non-government organization and voluntarily renders primary health care services in the community after being accredited by the local health board in accordance with Department of Health guidelines.
+A barangay health worker is a person who underwent training under any accredited government and non-government organization, who voluntarily renders primary health care services in the community after being accredited to function as such by the local health board, in accordance with DOH guidelines.

-A barangay health worker must register with the local health board in the city or municipality where they serve, and the local health board must provide proof of accreditation to be entitled to benefits and incentives.
+The barangay health worker must register with the local health board in the city or municipality where they render service.
+The local health board (through provincial health boards for municipalities) must furnish a copy to the DOH, which maintains a national register.

-The total number of barangay health workers nationwide shall not exceed one percent (1%) of the total population.
+The total number of barangay health workers nationwide must not exceed one percent (1%) of the total population.

-The Act took effect fifteen (15) days after its publication in at least two national newspapers of general circulation.
+RA 7883 takes effect fifteen (15) days after its publication in at least two (2) national newspapers of general circulation.

 Analyze Cases Smarter, Faster